St4NNi/jam-rs/docs/TRACE.md

 For each retained candidate, the runner prefers JMA when a catalog row has one.
 It validates the JMA header, section directory, checksums, seed identity, and sequence ranges, then performs bounded positional seeding, chaining, and banded alignment.
+An incompatible JMA seed level is a structured `seed_level_mismatch` failure and never falls back to unanchored raw alignment.
-If JMA fails and a raw resource is present, the runner keeps the JMA failure as a structured record and retries the candidate through the raw resource.
+Other JMA access failures may retain the JMA failure and retry through a raw resource when one is present.
 A catalog row with only raw data uses that path directly.

 JMA v1 stores k=31 primary and optional k=21 rescue positional seeds.
 The primary k=31 value is a specificity-oriented workflow contract, not a claim that k=31 is universally optimal.
 The k=21 rescue level helps short or more divergent represented traces.
-Profiles and their bounds are described in [SENSITIVITY.md](SENSITIVITY.md); no new below-21 collision analysis is part of this release.
+Profiles and their bounds are described in [SENSITIVITY.md](SENSITIVITY.md), and the exact seed, chain, alignment, and coverage rules are specified in [ALGORITHM.md](ALGORITHM.md).
+No new below-21 collision analysis is part of this release.

+An archive must be at least as dense as the requested profile.
+Build k=31 at scale 100 and k=21 at scale 200 when the same archive must support all three shipped profiles; a sparser archive cannot satisfy `sensitive` and fails closed.

 ## Reading evidence